victory118/RoboticsCapstone_ArTrack/README.md

 This also starts other nodes for the april tag detector, motor driver, and IMU even though we will not be using them here (which is okay).
 In the other terminal window, start the camera calibration program:

 ```
-$ rosrun camera_calibration cameracalibrator.py --size 8x6 --square 0.02 image:=/camera/image_raw camera:=/camera
+$ rosrun camera_calibration cameracalibrator.py --size 8x6 --square 0.025 image:=/camera/image_raw camera:=/camera
 ```

 The input argument for `--size` will vary depending on your checkerboard.
 For example, in the tutorial video where the checkerboard is 11x9 I would input the size as `10x8`.
 This convention for the camera calibration program is to ignore the outer squares when counting the size of the checkerboard.
 Similarly, for my checkerboard of size 9x7, I would input the size as `8x6`.
 The input argument for `--square` will also depend on your checkerboard measurement.
 The input `--square 0.02` means each square has a length of 0.02 meters.

 After running the above command, a new display window will open showing the camera output.
 On the right side of the window will display three buttons: calibrate, save, and commit.
 These buttons cannot be clicked until the calibration is ready.
 Now place your checkerboard in the field of view of the camera.
 If the camera recognizes the checkerboard, the right side of the window should automatically pop up four categories: **X**, **Y**, **Size**, and **Skew**.
 Moving the checkerboard around in front of the camera should increase the  calibration level for each category.
 Periodically, the camera will sample the image at specific points to use for calibration.
 Concretely, here is how to increase each of the calibration levels:

-* X: Move the checkerboard left and right.
+* X: Move the checkerboard left and right at varying depths.
-* Y: Move the checkerboard up and down.
+* Y: Move the checkerboard up and down at varying depths.
 * Size: Move the checkerboard closer and farther away from the camera.
 * Skew: Rotate the checkerboard around in different axes individually and simultaneously (X, Y, and Z).

 Once the calibration level is ready for all four categories (they should all be green), the **CALIBRATE** button should be highlighted.
-Clicking on the **CALIBRATE** will automatically calculate the calibration parameters and save them in a file so they are ready to be used.
-For our purposes, the **SAVE** and **COMMIT** buttons will not be used.
-The output in the terminal window will show the calculated calibration parameters:
+Click on the **CALIBRATE** button to start the calibration.
+After the calibration parameters are calculated, they will be displayed in the terminal as shown below:

 ```
 ('D = ', [0.079..., 0.020..., ... ])